cocode/TrekBASIC/documentation/task_list.md

 command should indicate the next instruction with a "*" or something

+# Fix Parsing
+We partially fixed parsing with inserting colons to force statement boundaries, but the real answer is a proper pull parser.
+That will fix the rem issue, below, as well.
 # REM
 We don't tokenize a rem statement in the middle of a line correctly.
 1300 I=RND(1):REM IF INP(1)=13 THEN 1300